browserengineering/book/book/glossary.md

 Image

 : A representation of a picture to draw on a computer screen.
-An HTML element of the same name, for the same purpose.

 Node